wendyverdonk93/docs/content/payment-methods/billing-suite/in3/activate-in3.md

 >_MultiSafepay offers in3 only in the Netherlands._

-To apply for in3, email our Sales Team at <sales@multisafepay.com>
+To apply for in3, email the Sales Team at <sales@multisafepay.com>